sahilcode17/sahilcode17/README.md

 ### Software Developer | Backend Developer | Java Developer
 - 🔭 Passion for Exploring new tech and Building innovative Solutions:
-- 👯 I’m looking to collaborate with other Developers :wink:
-- 💬 Anything related to MERN stack or Flutter feel free to contact me  :smile:
+- 🧗 Good with DSA and Web Development
+- 💬 Looking For Freelance Projects  :smile:
 - 📬 How to reach me: [Let's get in touch!][linkedin]
-- 🧗 I try to: Go beyond and push the bounds
-- ⚡ Fun fact: I love connecting with different people :raised_hands:

 <br>